-The ISOS Graduated Driver License system lays out the system through which new drivers can obtain driving privileges with an unrestricted Illinois driver’s license.
+The ISOS Graduated, Driver License system lays out the system through which new drivers can obtain driving privileges with an unrestricted Illinois driver’s license.
 Starting at age 15, the graduated licensing system enables teens to obtain a learner’s permit.
-The permit allows teen drivers to operate a motor vehicle during daylight hours and on a limited basis during night while supervised by a licensed adult driver.
+The permit allows teen drivers to operate a motor vehicle during daylight hours and on a limited basis during the night while supervised by a licensed adult driver.

-The initial licensing phase starts for teen drivers who are ages 16 or 17 and whose parent or guardian certifies has completed 50 hours of daytime driving and at least 10 hours at night.
-The teen also must successfully complete a state-certified driver education program.
+- The initial licensing phase starts for teen drivers ages 16 or 17 and whose parent or guardian certifies has completed 50 hours of daytime driving and at least 10 hours at night.
+The teen also must complete a state-certified driver education program.
 Once done, the parent or guardian must accompany the teen to the ISOS facility when the teen applies for an initial driver’s license.

 Remedial Driver Programs

 Depending in a licensed driver’s age and experience, the ISOS might require successful completion of a Remedial Driver Program if the motorists gets too many traffic tickets too quickly.
 The remedial program is required for reinstatement of full driving privileges.
 It applies to drivers whose licenses ISOS suspended for accruing too many points and for particular moving violations, like reckless driving or DUI.
 Drivers who do not complete a remedial driver program will not regain driving privileges in Illinois and many other states.